datahub-project/datahub/docs/rfc/active/1842-business_glossary/README.md

 ### Stiching Together

-Business Glossary will be a first class entity where one can define the `BusinessTerm`s and this will be similar to entities like Dataset, CorporateUser etc. Business Term can be linked to other entities like Dataset, DatasetField.
+Business Glossary will be a first class entity where one can define the `GlossaryTerm`s and this will be similar to entities like Dataset, CorporateUser etc. Business Term can be linked to other entities like Dataset, DatasetField.
 In future Business terms can be linked to Dashboards, Metrics etc

 ![high level design](business_glossary_rel.png)